MA-100. Fundamentals of College Algebra. 3 Credits.

 MA-441.
 Modern Algebra.
 3 Credits.

-Introduction to modern algebraic concepts theory of groups, rings, and fields.
-Prerequisites: MA-250 MA-247 SENIOR MATH MAJORS OR PERMISSION OF INSTRUCTOR.
-INSTRUCTOR CONSENT REQUIRED.
+Introduction to modern algebraic concepts, theory of groups, rings, and fields.
+Prerequisites: MA-250; MA-247 or Permission of Instructor.

 MA-442.
 Topics in Modern Algebra.
 3 Credits.